What is Librarian?

 After moving or renaming a file, I am no longer seeing the previously saved favorite, pin, journal, play count, last played, etc. for songs or albums

-Librarian identifies this type of data by the file path (relative to where the Librarian.radicciodb file is located).
+Librarian identifies this type of data by the file path (relative to the configured source folder location).
 If the name or location of the audio file changes, it causes the Librarian data to no longer be associated with that audio file.

 The data has not been lost.
 It still exists in the Librarian database.
 If you change audio file’s name and location back to what it originally was, and then re-scan, Librarian will re-associate it and you will see it again in the app.